Maestro (character): Fictional character biography

-After a devastating nuclear war destroyed most of the human race, the Hulk and a group of other radiation-empowered heroes were captured by A.I.M. and MODOK with the goal of eventually analysing their physiologies to recreate their immunity to radiation.
-However, about one hundred years afterwards, the Hulk (now operating in a state where he had Bruce Banner's intelligence) broke out of the VR machine they were using to keep him contained and decided to work on rebuilding the world himself.
-Travelling to America, he became disheartened with the state of the country, including the destruction of the Hoover Dam and Mount Rushmore, until he found people still alive under Washington.
-The initial entrance was guarded by the Machine Man, who led the Hulk to the 'Maestro' who ruled this group of survivors, the Hulk swiftly recognising him as Hercules.
-After Hercules punched the Hulk away just to affirm their old status as sparring partners, Hulk meets with Rick Jones, who explains that Hercules is now only interested in ruling humans and having sparring matches or sex.
+After a devastating nuclear war destroys most of the human race, A.I.M. and MODOK capture the Hulk and other radiation-empowered heroes to recreate their immunity to radiation.
+However, about one hundred years afterwards, the Hulk (now operating in a state where he retains Bruce Banner's intelligence) escapes and decides to rebuild the world himself.
+Traveling to America, he becomes disheartened with the state of the country, including the destruction of the Hoover Dam and Mount Rushmore, until he finds people still alive under Washington.
+The initial entrance is guarded by the Machine Man, who leads the Hulk to the 'Maestro' who rules this group of survivors, the Hulk swiftly recognizing him as Hercules.
+After Hercules punches Hulk away just to affirm their old status as sparring partners, Hulk meets with Rick Jones, who explains that Hercules is now only interested in ruling humans and having sparring matches or sex.
 Although the Hulk expresses little interest in helping ordinary people for the sake of helping them after they caused the apocalypse, when Rick reminds him that most of the people close to Hulk were just normal humans, he infiltrates the remains of Alchemax to create the Dogs of War to oppose Hercules's forces.
-Hercules entered the fray and fought off the Dogs of War.
-He then goaded Hulk into a fight and easily bested him, and Hercules spared his life to make him a part of his entourage.
-Hulk however wanted to make amends, and vanished for a number of years before returning with U-Foes member Vapor, who Hulk had seduce Hercules to get close to him so she could then kill him by poisoning him.
-Hulk then turned on Vapor by freezing her, shattering her into pieces, and having those pieces buried over a vast area so she could never regenerate.
-As Hulk tried to publicly cremate Hercules' corpse, he sprung back to life, sent by Hades to enact his revenge.
-Hercules proved too powerful a physical threat and even the Dogs of War were no challenge for him.
-When a former member of Rick Jones' rebels unleashed a weapon designed by Forge years previously to kill Hulk, the evil Hulk managed to evade the weapon before his ally the Minister used it to execute Hercules once and for all.
-Hulk then went to confront Rick about his friends' failed attempt to kill him but found Rick and his artifacts gone.
-Rick then communicated with Hulk remotely, comparing him to his father, before trying to kill him with a bomb.
-However, Hulk survived the explosion.
+Hercules enters the fray and fights off the Dogs of War.
+He then goads Hulk into a fight and easily bests him, and Hercules spares his life to make him a part of his entourage.
+Hulk however wanted to make amends, and vanishes for a number of years before returning with U-Foes member Vapor, who fatally poisons Hercules.
+Hulk then betrays Vapor, freezes her body, shatters her into pieces, and has the pieces buried over a vast area so she can never regenerate.
+As Hulk tries to publicly cremate Hercules' corpse, he springs back to life, sent by Hades to enact his revenge.
+Hercules proves too powerful a physical threat and even the Dogs of War are no challenge for him.
+When a former member of Rick's rebels unleashes a weapon designed by Forge years previously to kill Hulk, the evil Hulk manages to evade the weapon before his ally the Minister uses it to execute Hercules once and for all.
+Hulk then confronts Rick about his friends' failed attempt to kill him, but finds him gone.
+Rick then communicates with Hulk remotely, comparing him to his father Brian Banner, before trying to kill him with a bomb.
+However, Hulk survives the explosion.